 Paraquat, a commonly used herbicide in the U.S. and around the world, has been the focus of growing concern over its potential link to negative health effects, including Parkinson’s disease (PD).
 Recent studies have suggested that people exposed to the herbicide may have a higher risk of PD, particularly those who were exposed to it for long periods.

-The defective product liability lawyers at Chaffin Luhana is currently investigating cases in which patients regularly used paraquat and then were diagnosed with PD or other similar health problems.
+The defective product liability lawyers at Chaffin Luhana are currently investigating cases in which patients regularly used paraquat and then were diagnosed with PD or other similar health problems.

 Table of Contents